ssumukh/MultiThreading-Proxy-Server/README.md

 #### Cache

 After making a request, on browser or from terminal, the files are temporarily stored in the cache directory in the proxy server.
-The next request for rhe same file will be faster because of this.
+The next request for the same file will be faster because of this.
 Can be verified by timing the curl requests on terminal.

 #### Multi-threading